coin-or/jorlib/README.md

 - "java -Djava.library.path=/opt/ILOG/CPLEX_Studio1261/cplex/bin/x86-64_linux/ -cp jorlib-demo-<VERSION>-uber.jar org.jorlib.demo.frameworks.columnGeneration.bapExample.TSPSolver" to run the Branch-and-Price example.
 Obviously, you need to ensure that java.library.path points to your own Cplex installation.

 ## Documentation ##
-Javadoc for the latest version can be found [here](http://coin-or.github.io/jorlib/apidocs/); documentation per version is bundled with every release.
+Installation istructions are available [here](INSTALL); Javadoc for the latest version can be found [here](http://coin-or.github.io/jorlib/apidocs/); documentation per version is bundled with every release.
 Releases can be found on our [release page](https://github.com/coin-or/jorlib/releases).
 There is also a [manual](http://coin-or.github.io/jorlib/manual/manual.pdf) with an in-depth discussion on the Column Generation and Branch-and-Price features of the library.

 ## Dependencies ##